Choosing a bong

 How do I know what bong is right for me?

-Choosing the perfect bong boils down to your smoking habits, budget, and personal style.
-Factor in size, material type, and features.
+Choosing the perfect bong depends on your smoking habits, budget, and personal style.
+You should also factor in size, material type, and features.

 What type of bong is best for beginners?